xdan/jodit/src/plugins/about/README.md

-# About Jodit
+# Jodit Overview

-This plugin adds a button with the question icon, which when clicked opens a dialog box with information about the Jodit version and other details.
+This plugin introduces a button adorned with a question mark icon.
+Upon clicking this button, a dialog box is displayed, providing information about the Jodit version along with other pertinent details.